-Whatever your situation, working with a criminal lawyer, like a criminal defense lawyer from Richard J. Banta, P.C., can help position you for the best possible outcome.
+Whatever your situation, working with a lawyer from Richard J. Banta, P.C., can help position you for the best possible outcome.
 Of course, since each case is different, the outcomes will vary, but there are some things you should keep in mind as you prepare to go through the legal process.

 Colorado’s DV laws